-My design philosophy is a simple one; I like to create stylish yet simple products that are pleasing to the eye and, above all, are practical in the modern home and make people happy!
+My design philosophy is a simple one; I like to create stylish yet simple products that are pleasing to the eye and, above all, practical in the modern home and make people happy!
 For me, less is more!

 The Word Range

-Once I am happy with each shape I have thrown on the wheel, I then travel to China with the finished prototype, where I work with our great team on the factory floor to ensure the products we mass produce maintain the same standards as the ones in my studio back home.
+Once I am happy with each shape I have thrown on the wheel, I then travel to China with the finished prototype, where I work with our great team on the factory floor to ensure the products we produce maintain the same standards as the ones in my studio back home.
 All of the pieces in the Keith Brymer Jones ranges are then finished by hand.

 On the Telly

 The fourth series of the Great Pottery Throw Down finished airing on Channel 4 in the U.K. earlier this year.
 As always it was an emotional ride filming the series and I was very lucky in meeting & working with some wonderful & talented people.
 I hope everyone enjoyed watching it as much as I enjoyed being a part of it.
 It is also now available on HBO Max so folks across the Atlantic can watch too!

 The Great Pottery Throw Down 2020

 I am very excited to be back on your screens with the Great Pottery Throw Down on Channel 4.

 The Keith Brymer Jones National Trust Collection is a colourful range of six mugs, partially-glazed in clean & understated hues.
 Keith created the colours to reflect the dramatic coastlines, wide open landscapes, historic architecture and treasure trove of arts & antiques that he discovered while visiting National Trust locations.

 I’ve even done a few videos singing about my ceramics and how I make them, which you can see here!
 I hope you enjoy!